-There are many organisations large and small, plus individual business men and women, whose efforts on the subject of Women on Boards have contributed significantly to achieving the 25% target and changing the culture at the very top of British business.
+There are many organisations large and small, plus individual business men and women, whose efforts on the subject of Women on Boards and in gender balance in senior leadership are contributing a change in the culture at the very top of British business.
 They are too numerous to mention individually, but here are a few of those partners we have worked most closely with and who have donated freely of their resources to help make gender inequality in the boardroom a topic of the past.

 Our sincere thanks to all our partners.

-The Review has the support of BEIS Ministers and we are fortunate to benefit from the administrative/secretarial support of a small dedicated team within BEIS.
+The Review has the support of DBT Ministers, and we are fortunate to benefit from the administrative/secretarial support of a small dedicated team within DBT.

 In 2010 the Government asked Lord Davies of Abersoch to review the representation of women at board level, to identify barriers to women reaching the top and make recommendations to increase the number of women serving on the boards of Britains’ largest companies.

-Sir Philip Hampton and Dame Helen Alexander were asked by BEIS to continue the drive for more women on FTSE 350 Boards with a new important focus on leadership ranks under their own review at the beginning of 2016.
+Sir Philip Hampton and Dame Helen Alexander were asked by the then Business Department to continue the drive for more women on FTSE 350 Boards with a new important focus on leadership ranks under their own review at the beginning of 2016.

 GEO is responsible for equality strategy and legislation across government.
 They work to take action on the government’s commitment to remove barriers to equality and help to build a fairer society, leading on issues relating to women, sexual orientation and transgender equality.

 The Review is fortunate to benefit from the analyst support of a small dedicated team with GEO.

 FRC is the UK’s independent regulator responsible for promoting high quality corporate governance and reporting to foster investment.
 They promote high standards of corporate governance through the UK Corporate Governance Code.
 They set standards for corporate reporting, audit and actuarial practice and monitor and enforce accounting and auditing standards.